keys icon

 You can remortgage to a different lender or move to an alternative deal with your existing lender (also known as a product transfer).

-Technically you can remortgage at almost any time (subject to terms and fees), but many people will remortgage to a new fixed or variable rate once their existing mortgage deal ends.
+Technically you can remortgage at almost any time (subject to terms and fees), but many people will remortgage after their fix ends.
+This could be to a new fixed or variable rate deal.
 If they don’t remortgage, they will revert to their lender’s Standard Variable Rate (SVR) which is likely to be significantly more expensive.

 Other people may remortgage in the middle of an existing deal if there’s a cheaper and more suitable option available, while others may remortgage and borrow more to release equity from their home.